jnichols-git/matcha/docs/routes.md

 r, err := route.New(http.MethodGet, "/devices/[deviceName]/data")
 ```

+Wildcards starting with `matcha_` are reserved for use by Matcha.
+This isn't strictly enforced, but implementing something this way may lead to undesirable behavior down the line.
+You've been warned.

 ### Regex

 You can design routes to reject any requests that have improper formatting on a part-by-part basis by using a part surrounded by squiggly brackets, `{}`.
 You can also combine this with a wildcard to validate route parameters.
 Building on the following example, if IDs are specifically a string of four lowercase letters or digits in any order: